Ali-E-Gokce/flashcard-desktop-background/README.md

-Takes a csv file with words and their meanings, and changes your desktop background to a flashcard like screen to help you memorize those words.
+Takes a csv file with words and their meanings, and changes your desktop background to a flashcard like screen to help you memorize those words, which updates periodically.
 I use it for GRE  and foreign language vocab, but it can be used for any other purpose as well.
+You can run the code again to refresh the background page without wait.

 You can make csv file containing words that are difficult to remember, and you will see them everytime you look at your desktop.